 - Quickly mix until they are evenly distributed in the dough.

-- Line a baking sheet with parchment paper and scoop 18 portions of cookie dough onto the baking sheet
+- Line your cookie sheets with parchment paper and scoop 18 portions of cookie dough onto the sheets.

-- Bake for roughly 18 minutes, checking after 15.
-Cookies will be starting to brown around edges and will still appear a bit soft, but will firm up once cooled.
+- Bake the cookies for roughly 18 minutes, checking after 15.
+Cookies will be starting to look golden brown around edges but will still appear a bit soft in the middle.
+They will firm up once cooled.